 - Use a smoke machine to identify vacuum leaks.
 Replace any damaged hoses and tighten any loose connections.

 - Visually inspect the wiring of the EVAP system.
 Make sure all wires are firmly connected.
 Also, check the wires and connections for corrosion or other damage, and replace as necessary.

-- If the code still will not clear, you may have a more significant electrical problem.
+- If the code still does not clear, you may have a more significant electrical problem.
 Take your vehicle to a mechanic for further diagnosis.

 Common Mistakes To Avoid While Diagnosing The P0443 Code

 Inexperienced mechanics may replace the purge control valve before conducting a full diagnosis.
-While this may be the cause of a P0443 trouble code, you should thoroughly inspect the wires and connections before replacing any components.
+While this may cause a P0443 trouble code, you should thoroughly inspect the wires and connections before replacing any components.

 Tips To Avoid P0443 In The Future